stereokai/amok/readme.markdown

 ```

 ### Launching with a Compiler
-To lanch with a compiler, we'll set the --compiler option (default can be set via the `AMOK_COMPILER` environment variable)
+Start amok with the `--compiler` containing the executable name of the compiler, the executable needs to be in `PATH`

 ### Browserify
 ```sh